IDIOPATHIC FALL: Claim is denied when accident did not arise "out of" employment.

 EXTENT OF INJURY: Discovery of a pre-existing condition renders treatment unrelated.

 Martinez-Lopez v.
-Chapman Hosp. - Claimant alleged to have injured her ankle to such a degree that she was totally disabled from all work for over a year.
-We disputed the injury and argued that if an accident even occurred, then it only caused a minor rolling of the ankle.
-Claimant also had at least one, if not two, intervening accidents.
-We argued our client should not be liable for total disability or ankle surgery.
+Chapman Hosp. (pdf) - Claimant alleged to have injured her ankle to such a degree that she was totally disabled from all work for over a year.
+We argued that any accident only caused a minor ankle roll, she had two intervening accidents and we should not be liable for total disability or ankle surgery.
 Our client won on all counts.

 UNRECOGNIZED CLAIM: Corporate Personhood / Certificate of Insurance.